-With caramel bits and white chocolate chips added to the mix, these Apple Pie a la Mode Scones take your taste buds well beyond the filling and the crust!
-Start your day right with these scones paired with a cup of Millstone® Coffee House Blend.
+Caramel bits and white chocolate chips take these Apple Pie Scones well beyond the filling and the crust.
+Perfect with a cup of coffee!

 These are my new favorite scones.
 Ben, too.
 If I decided to go on and on about how much I love these, then you will probably get super annoyed and quickly click to read someone else's blog.
 So, I'll restrain myself.

 These scones are just in time to welcome the upcoming fall season.
-Imagine hosting breakfast dates with your girlfriends, including a good cup of coffee and Apple Pie a la Mode scones.
-Brew up a pot of Millstone House Blend coffee to please even the pickiest coffee drinker in attendance.
+Imagine hosting breakfast dates with your girlfriends, including a good cup of coffee and Apple Pie scones.

 - 3 1/4 cups flour